 Why might Instagram be different?

-Instagram is a photo sharing social media platform, where users can ‘like’ or comment on the photos other post.
+Instagram is a photo-sharing social media platform, where users can "like" or comment on the photos others post.
 It is different in that unlike other popular social media platforms, users can follow other people, without the person they follow reciprocating.
 Therefore, users may follow many other people without being followed back in return.
-Some previous research has found that looking at Instagram posts predicts depression, and depression in turn predicts posting on Instagram.
-One explanation to account for this is that posting images may be a method of coping with life, or may serve as a distraction.
+Some previous research has found that looking at Instagram posts predicts depression, and depression, in turn, predicts posting on Instagram.
+One explanation to account for this is that posting images may be a method of coping with life or may serve as a distraction.